 I used to be both a social smoker and drinker.
 When I became a lover of Jesus Christ several years ago 😊, the first thing God took away from me was the drinking.
 To His Glory, I haven’t tasted any kind of alcohol since.

 However, the choice to stop smoking came from within as I grew in my relationship with the Holy Spirit.
-I remembered that I had the desire to be both holy and smoking, but felt somewhat uncomfortable with both simultaneously.
+I remembered that I had the desire to be holy, but smoking, suddenly felt somewhat out-of-place with the “new me.”
 The desire to stop smoking kept retracting.
 I would have the urge, go out to buy a pack, smoke two or three sticks, throw the remainder in the trash (as in crushing each remaining sticks), and then repeat it the next day!
 One day I got tired of the cycle and cried out to God to help me stop it.
 I realized three days after that I hadn’t smoked nor had the urge to.
 The rest, as we always say, is now herstory; a part of my testimony, and a proof that lasting change is indeed possible.

 On the question of cheating